sourcefuse/loopback4-microservice-catalog/packages/cli/src/generators/microservice/docs/docker-builds.md

 | `PROMOTION_CHAIN` | Order of environments, e.g. `dev,qa,production` |
 | `BYPASS_IMAGE_PROMOTION` | Build new images in a higher environment instead of retagging |

 Only the first environment in `PROMOTION_CHAIN` builds images.
 A higher environment pulls the image tag of the previous one (`docker:retag`), pushes it with its version, and tags it for its own environment.
 A hotfix build or `BYPASS_IMAGE_PROMOTION` skips the retag and builds.
+A `BUILD_ENV` that is not in `PROMOTION_CHAIN` fails the build.

 `helm-update` writes the image tag into `$WORKSPACE/$HELM_VALUES_YAML_PATH-values.yaml`.
 The key is the service folder name in camelCase, so `auth-service` becomes `authService`.
 The Jenkinsfile sets `HELM_VALUES_YAML_PATH` to `<helm path>/<env>`, so the file for `dev` is `<helm path>/dev-values.yaml`.
 If our chart uses other keys or file names, we edit the script in the service's `package.json`.

+The Jenkinsfile clones the helm repo into `<project>-helm/` in the workspace.
+So `--helmPath` must start with `<project>-helm/`, for example `<project>-helm/values`.
+Another path makes `helm-update` edit a file outside the helm clone.

 ## Code builds

 `Dockerfile.code` starts `FROM <repo>/<image>:<env>`, the last image that the pipeline tagged for this environment.
 It deletes the old `dist`, copies in the new host-built one, and copies `package.json`, `public` and the env files.
 It runs no install, so it takes seconds.

+A code build needs only the published image, not the deps image.
+A new import is a full-build trigger, so the base image already has every module that the new `dist` loads.

 The delete step matters. `COPY` merges into a folder that already exists, so a file that we removed from the source would stay in the image.
 With LoopBack that causes real bugs: the booter scans `dist/controllers` and still loads a deleted controller.